Configuration

 API_KEY (unset) Static bearer token for programmatic access.

 MINIMAL_UI false Hide terminal / git / last-turn / providers / agent-settings panels.
 Frontend gate; server routes unchanged.
+ALSO hard-disables webhook configuration, session orchestration, and the quick-actions runner.

 TRUST_PROXY false Set when behind a reverse proxy so req.ip is the real client (required for per-user login rate limits).